kirillsemyonkin/buildpp/README.md

 > ⚠️ If MSVC complains with `No such file or directory` on one of the standard library's headers,
     try running [`vcvars64`](https://learn.microsoft.com/en-us/cpp/build/building-on-the-command-line?view=msvc-170#developer_command_file_locations)
     in the current command prompt before using Build++.
+Not all shells support `vcvars64`.

 ```lsd
 profile {